gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 === Context

-The loop context is created just as the return context is, append the call string context to the existing context and the the k latest context, and discard the rest.
+The loop context is created just as the return context is, append the call string context to the existing context and the the `k` latest context, discarding the rest.

-// TODO: Update code
 #figure(
   zebraw(
     lang: false,